nolanbconaway/pelican-deploy-gh-actions/content/pages/setup.md

 Title: Initial Site Setup

+This page explains what is needed to generate the initial site config so that it is compatible with github pages.

 ## First, run quickstart

 This is a copy of the `pelican-quickstart` prompt I used to generate the site.